Hiroshi1978/lbhandler/README.md

 ```

 ###### Step 3.
-Create text file with name'httpclient_config.txt' in the same directory.
+Create text file with name 'httpclient_config.txt' in the same directory.

 ###### Step 4.
 Edit it following the sample below, and save it.
 In most cases the value to the key 'signer.Type' is 'AWS4SignerType'.